Icy storm glazes region, making roads a mess

 Several school districts, including some that had planned to hold virtual classes because of the pandemic, closed Thursday.
 Others, including the District and Alexandria, went forward with online instruction only.

 Metro announced that buses would run only on major roads as of noon because of the severe weather, leaving only 58 routes in operation under its “severe snow” plan.
-The agency urged riders to travel only if necessary and switch to Metrorail if possible.
+Officials said customers could experience delays, and additional routes could be suspended if roads become impassable.
+Beginning Friday morning, Metrobus will operate on a moderate snow service plan providing service on 110 routes.

 Law enforcement officials also urged people to stay home.
 Virginia State Police, in a tweet, said that if you can see ice clinging to tree branches, it’s a “clue” that roads are slick, especially bridges and overpasses that are likely to freeze before other road surfaces.

-The storm, part of the same system that brought crippling cold, snow and power outages to southern states, had minimal impact on outages in the Washington region.
+The storm, part of the same system that brought crippling cold, snow and power outages to Southern states, had minimal impact on outages in the Washington region.
 That was especially welcome news in Virginia, where utility crews continued working to restore service knocked out by a fierce ice storm last weekend.
 Saturday’s storm disrupted service for 290,000 customers, the most since an ice storm in January 2000.

 By midday, about 2,366 customers were without power, split about equally between new outages from Thursday’s storm and those still left from the weekend, Dominion spokeswoman Peggy Fox said.
 Many were in Southside, while only six outages were reported in Northern Virginia as of midafternoon, she said.

-Pepco reported 100 or so temporary outages in Maryland, some of which had been caused by vehicles that toppled poles and damaged equipment, spokeswoman Jamie Caswell said in an email.
+Pepco reported 100 or so temporary outages in Maryland and the District, some of which had been caused by vehicles that toppled poles and damaged equipment, spokeswoman Jamie Caswell said in an email.